- We have devised one of the most difficult challenges in all of IT.

 Taking Responsibility for Lying to Your Clients

-Something that really needs to be discussed is how wrong so many people were on HANA.
+Something that needs to be discussed is how wrong so many people were on HANA.
 We covered this in the article Who Was Right and Who Was Wrong on HANA?

 Now is an excellent time for all of those that had no idea what they were talking about or lied for SAP to so many customers to come clean and admit it.
 You can look in the mirror and repeat three times.